IND Eighth Avenue Line: Later years

+Communications-based train control

 IND Worth Street Line

 The IND Worth Street Line was a proposed major expansion of the IND Eighth Avenue Line.
 The line would have branched off of the line's local tracks at the intersection of Church Street and Franklin Street to the south of the Canal Street station and would have turned southeast into Worth Street.
 This route would have traveled in a two-track tunnel.
-It would have probably stopped at Foley Square (Lafayette and Centre Streets, on the north side of Federal Plaza), Chatham Square (with a possible connection to the Second Avenue Subway), Rutgers Street–East Broadway (with a connection to the IND Rutgers Street Line), and a station in the Lower East Side (possibly Pitt Street and Grand Street).
+It would have probably stopped at Foley Square (Lafayette and Centre Streets, on the north side of Federal Plaza), Chatham Square (with a possible connection to the Second Avenue Subway), Rutgers Street–East Broadway (with a connection to the IND Rutgers Street Line), and a station on the Lower East Side (possibly Pitt Street and Grand Street).
 This portion would have been about 1.95 miles long and would have cost about $13 million.
 Crossing to Williamsburg, the line was to have stops at Havemeyer Street and Union Avenue, the latter of which would have had connections to the IND Crosstown Line and a major junction to the IND Houston Street Line, the IND Utica Avenue Line, and a connection to the Rockaways.

 In March 1930, public hearings were held by the BOT concerning the construction and planning of this line.
 At the March 12 hearing, the project's construction was endorsed by east side civic organizations.
 In June 1930, the Board of Estimate approved the construction of the line, and in July Chairman Delaney sent letters to 450 real estate owners outlining the planned route and requested their consent for the construction of the project, of which the Board needed 50%.
-On August 23, 1930, bids on the construction of the connection (bellmouths) between the Eighth Avenue LIne and the proposed Worth Street Line were put up for bid by the Board of Transportation.
+On August 23, 1930, bids on the construction of the connection (bellmouths) between the Eighth Avenue Line and the proposed Worth Street Line were put up for bid by the Board of Transportation.
 These bellmouths were constructed to allow work on the Worth Street Line to be done without interrupting service on the Eighth Avenue Line.
 This route was expected to the first line of the IND Second System to be built.
 At the time it was anticipated that the line would open a year or so after the completion of the Eighth Avenue Line under the East River to Brooklyn.
 However, the construction of the line was delayed due to the city's lack of funding after 1932.
 The Board of Transportation resumed efforts to build the line after a study of existing conditions in the area was completed, and on the basis that funding would be provided from government and private sources.
 The plans were truncated to a three-stop crosstown line entirely within Manhattan.
 Stops would have been located at Foley Square, Rutgers Street, and Lewis Street.
-The Lewis Street stop, located in the Lower East Side, would have been the line's terminal.
+The Lewis Street stop, located on the Lower East Side, would have been the line's terminal.
 Construction was expected to begin in 1937 and be complete by 1944.
 In 1938 the cost of the line was pegged by the BOT to be $16.73 million.